Douglas and District F.C.: History

-For more information, please visit the official website.

 The club evolved from Barclays (IOM) FC who were formed in 1996.
-As the number of players affiliated with the bank decreased, the club made the decision to change their name to Douglas & District FC in 2002.
+As the number of players affiliated with the bank decreased, the club changed its name to Douglas & District FC in 2002.
 The club have only ever competed in Division Two.
 In 2005, Dave Quirk was elected as the club's first Life Member.

 The club have a reserve team who compete in the Isle of Man Football Combination.
-Douglas and District also joined the Isle of Man Football Association Veterans League in 2011, started junior boys teams in 2012, junior girls teams in 2016 and a walking football team in 2020.
+Douglas and District also joined the Isle of Man Football Association Veterans League in 2011, and started junior boys teams in 2012, junior girls teams in 2016 and a walking football team in 2020.

 Douglas and District Football Club won the 2007–08, 2014–15 and 2015–16 Fred Faragher Memorial Trophy for the fewest disciplinary points gained by players over the season.
 Started in 1969, presented by Castletown MFC in memory of Fred Faragher, originally for referee marks for sportsmanship.

-Douglas and District were awarded the FA Community Awards Charter Standard Development Club of the Year for 2012–13, 2013–14, 2016-17 and 2021–22.
+Douglas and District were awarded the FA Community Awards Charter Standard Development Club of the Year for 2012–13, 2013–14, 2016–17 and 2021–22.

 Each year since 1997, the club has embarked on a tour.
 The places visited have been as follows: